+The bidder hereby Transportation As certifies that it will comply with the requirements of Section 165(a) or (b) (3) of the Surface sistance Act of 1982, and the applicable regulations in 49 CFR Part 661.

+Date: 10/24/07

+Signature:

+Company Name: Valley Power Systems, Inc.

+Title: Vice President

+OR

-The bidder hereby certifies that it cannot comply with the requirements of Section 165(a) or (b) (3) of the Surface Transportation Act of 1982, but may qualify for an exception to the requirement pursuant to Section 165(b)(2) or (b)(4) of the Surface Transportation Assistance Act of 1982, as amended, and regulations in 49 CFR 661 7
+Transportation Ac v certifies that it cannot comply with the requirements of Section 165(a) or (b) (3) of the Surface et of 1982, but may qualify for an exception to the requirement pursuant to Section 165(b)(2) or acce Transportation Assistance Act of 1982, as amended, and regulations in 49 CFR 661 7

-Date: ····· ······
+Date:

 Signature:

 Company Name:

 Title: